Incoterms® are rules, that define the terms of trade for the sale of goods all around the world.

-Whether you are handling a bill of lading, creating a packing list for a shipment, a customs invoice or commercial invoice; or preparing a certificate of origin at a port – Incoterms provide guidance along the way.
+Whether you are handling a bill of lading, creating a packing list for a shipment, a customs invoice or commercial invoice; or preparing a certificate of origin at a port – Incoterms® support you along the way.

 They do define the obligations and costs between a buyer and seller